 The major sources of expenditures include City and State programs and public agencies.
-Various State-wide programs have been included in this report since the City administers the related exemptions and these programs serve as channels for housing and economic development incentives in the City.
-(Chart 2)
+Various Statewide programs are included in this report since the City administers the related exemptions and these programs serve as channels for housing and economic development incentives in the City (Chart 2).

 City Programs - This category includes local incentives granted directly by the City for housing, commercial development and individual assistance.
 Also included are State-wide programs in which participation is at the discretion of the locality.
-In FY 2004, tax expenditures from this source totaled \$1,241.3 million.
-Residential incentives comprised 40 percent of City program expenditures and were valued at \$492.1 million.
-Another 29 percent of City program tax expenditures were attributable to economic development programs.
-It should be noted that legislation enacted in 2004 provides for payment of a real estate tax rebate of up to \$400 to owners of one- to three-family homes or cooperative or condominium apartments who occupy the dwelling as their primary residence.
-The rebate program will be in effect for fiscal years 2004, 2005 and 2006.
+In FY 2005, tax expenditures from this source totaled \$1,660.2 million or 59 percent of net City-wide property tax expenditures.
+Residential incentives comprised 36 percent of City program expenditures and were valued at \$597.7 million.
+Another 25 percent of City program tax expenditures were attributable to economic development programs.

 State-wide Programs - These are predominantly residential programs that meet many of the same goals as the City programs but are not exclusive to City taxpayers.
 For these programs, the net tax expenditure is displayed after deducting Payments-in-Lieu-of-Taxes (PILOTs) and Shelter Rent.
-Of the total \$324.2 million of FY 2004 property tax expenditures in this category, 87 percent was granted to moderate and middle income housing, with the largest proportion going to Limited Profit Housing Companies.
+Of the total \$323.5 million of property tax expenditures in this category, 87 percent was granted to moderate- and middle-income housing, with the largest proportion going to Limited Profit Housing Companies.

 Public Agencies - Although tax exemptions are granted to all public authorities, the exempt properties included in this report benefit certain taxpayers rather than the public at large.
 The agencies include the City's Industrial Development Agency, the New York City Housing Authority, the State Urban Development Corporation and the regional New York-New Jersey Port Authority.
-Commercial and industrial projects accounted for more than \$380 million of the FY 2004 real property tax expenditures attributable to public agencies.
-The New York City Housing Authority accounted for 96 percent of the \$340.1 million in residential tax expenditures in this category.
+Commercial and industrial projects accounted for more than \$445 million of the tax expenditures attributable to public agencies.
+The New York City Housing Authority accounted for 92 percent of the \$363.3 million in residential tax expenditures in this category.